Hotel PMS and Hotel ePOS: What’s the Difference?

 You can also consider them ‘future-proof’ because tech providers can easily update their products to accommodate the newest developments or add extra integrations.
 That happens on the cloud, so you get access to these updates as soon as they are live and don’t have to wait for tech support to manually upgrade your system on-site which is often both time- and cost-intensive.

 4. Is it customer-centric?

 In hospitality, the end goal of implementing a new tech solution is to improve the service and experience you can offer guests.
 This is true both when guests themselves use an application or when it helps your staff work more efficiently.

 Especially when looking for an application to be used by clients (e.g. a chat app or a reservation tool), the guest-facing part must be user-friendly, fun, engaging and mobile-optimised.
 Using innovative concepts such as online check-in, Apple Wallet or a mobile room key is a great way to create a lasting positive impression and build guest satisfaction and loyalty.
-In fact, using tech in your business has become so important that AAA, one of the top hotel rating organisations in the United States, has made it part of their evaluation criteria.

 Apart from improving the guest experience, a good PMS must also provide great service to the hotel using it.
 24/7 localised customer service should be included for free and easily accessible via email, a hotline or a module on the dashboard.
 Unfortunately, too many PMS providers hide behind impersonal email chains and take longer than they should to respond to and solve their clients’ queries.
 Save yourself this trouble and ask upfront what kind of support you can expect.
 On top of asking the vendor directly, read online reviews to learn how well current clients feel cared for.